-The Design Project will become a comprehensive written report of up to 20,000 words (maximum) including a critique on the chosen design and the strengths of your project, as well as on your team dynamics and team and peer assessments.
+The Design Project will become a comprehensive written report, which will include a critique on the chosen design and the strengths of your project, as well as on your team dynamics and team and peer assessments.
 Peer assessments of individual contributions are also collected and peer assessment factors are applied to determine an individual team member's Design Project results.
 The Design Projects must be available for inspection by your tutor upon request in Weeks 3-11.
 Details and specifications for the Design Project will be provided by your lecturer.